MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/4 - CreateFirstImage.md

 You can add customizations, including apps, settings, hardware configurations, and board support packages (BSPs).
 For OEM-style images, you’ll wrap your customizations into package (.cab) files.
 Packages let OEMs, ODMs, developers, and Microsoft work together to help deliver security and feature updates to your devices without stomping on each other's work.

-## Creation process names and their role
+## Creation process terms and their roles
 There are a few terms that we should familiarize ourselves with before we create our first image since we will be referring to these names and terms through out the process.
 ### Packages
 Packages are the logical building blocks of IoT Core.
 They contain all the files, libraries, registry settings, executables, and data on the device.
 From device drivers to system files, every component must be contained in a package.
 This modular architecture allows for precise control of updates: a package is the smallest serviceable unit on the device.